skhanna95/cmpt733_proj/README.md

-2. Milestone Presentation (10 points)¶
+# 2. Milestone Presentation (10 points)
 Communication skills are super important for data scientists.
 Please use this opportunity to practice your communication skills.

 You can think of this presentation as a mid-term report of your project.
 Your presentation should consist of three parts:

-Motivation (2).
+* Motivation (2).
 Why is it an important project?
 Why is it challenging?
-Progress Report (2).
+* Progress Report (2).
 What have you done so far?
 Is it on schedule?
-Future work (2).
+* Future work (2).
 What do you plan to do next?
 What is the detailed schedule of the remaining part of the project?

 Imagine your manager (who knows little about the technical part of data science) is sitting in the audience, you need to explain your complex project to your manager in a simple way, and make her/him feel excited about it.

-Did you convey complex information in a simple way?
-(2) Did you excite and motivate the audience?
-(2) Requirements
+* Did you convey complex information in a simple way?
+(2)
+* Did you excite and motivate the audience?
+(2)

+Requirements

 Search "how to give a good talk" in Google.
 You will find a lot of good advice.
 Use them to improve your presentation.